fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

     }

-Then is required to create the implementation of the IShareService in each platform.
+Then it is required to create the implementation of the IShareService in each platform.
 Let’s define the following implementation by platform:

 #### Windows Phone